How to Prove You Are Not At Fault in a Car Accident? | Fuicelli & Lee

 • Mobile device data

-In some cases, it may be necessary to work with experienced accident reconstruction experts to help prove you did not cause a crash.
-These individuals will be able to examine all of the evidence gathered at the scene, and they will conduct their own independent investigation into what happened.
+To determine fault in some cases, it may be necessary to work with experienced accident reconstruction experts to help prove you did not cause a crash.
+These individuals will be able to examine all of the evidence gathered at the accident scene, and they will conduct their own independent investigation into how it occurred.
 Accident reconstruction experts can help provide 3D renderings of what they believe happened and present this evidence to insurance carriers or personal injury juries.

 Working With a Colorado Car Accident Attorney